do edibles expire?

 Can You Eat Expired Edibles?

-There’s nothing stopping you from eating expired edibles.
+There’s nothing stopping you from eating expired edibles except potentially the smell or taste.
 Cannabinoids don’t become toxic and you will not die.
-However, you do run the risk of illness and the larger question is will they even get you high.
+However, you do run the risk of foodborne illness and the larger question is will they even get you high.

 It’s best to give sugar-based edibles the smell test.
 After all, candy can have a long shelf life and only by flavor or smell can you detect potential mold or pathogens.